Enubia/ghost-chat/README.md

 ### Translators needed
 Since GhostChat uses i18n, it's easy to add new language support, but I need you as a community.
-So if you are a native speaker of a language that is not yet included you can check [en-US.json](/i18n/locales/en-US.json) and create a new file in this directory with the language id as the name.
+So if you are a native speaker of a language that is not yet included you can check [en-US.json](/i18n/locales/en-US.json) and create a new file in this directory with the language ID as the name.

 A reference to what the key should look like can be found [here](/src/components/languageMappingList.ts).